yiminghit/yiminghit.github.io/_publications/2010-10-01-paper-title-number-2.md

 **Conference Publications**
 ------
+[C1] Saud Alghumayjan, **Ming Yi**, and Bolun Xu, "Risk-Averse Uncertainty Quantification in Electricity Price Forecasting with Conformal Prediction," IEEE PES General Meeting, 2025.

-[C1] **Ming Yi** and Meng Wang, "Recent Results of Energy Disaggregation with Behind-the-Meter Solar Generation," Proc. of the 11th Bulk Power Systems Dynamic and Control Symposium, 2022.
+[C2] **Ming Yi** and Meng Wang, "Recent Results of Energy Disaggregation with Behind-the-Meter Solar Generation," Proc. of the 11th Bulk Power Systems Dynamic and Control Symposium, 2022.

-[C2] **Ming Yi** , Zhenhua Yang, Fengyu Guo and Jialin Liu, "A clustering-based algorithm for automatic detection of automobile dashboard," Proc. of the 43rd Annual Conference of the IEEE Industrial Electronics Society (IECON) 2017.
+[C3] **Ming Yi** , Zhenhua Yang, Fengyu Guo and Jialin Liu, "A clustering-based algorithm for automatic detection of automobile dashboard," Proc. of the 43rd Annual Conference of the IEEE Industrial Electronics Society (IECON) 2017.